 Some women see their belly button shift from an “innie” to an “outie” by this point.
 This is quite normal and nothing to worry about.
 If you notice that your belly button is especially sensitive, place a bandage over it to avoid irritation.

 The most important thing for your baby is that he or she is growing and developing in a healthy way.
 This week your baby is about 17 inches long and weighs around 5 pounds.
-That’s a little more than a cantaloupe and maybe a little less than a honeydew melon.
+That’s a little more than a cantaloupe.

-Because your baby is getting so big, his or her legs are usually bent and held near the trunk due to a lack of room by this point.
+Because your baby is getting so big, their legs are usually bent and held near the trunk due to a lack of room by this point.
 That means you may feel less activity but notice more pronounced movements, such as a foot or hand moving along the inside of your belly.

 The vernix caseosa that covers your babies’ skin is thickening this week.
 The vernix caseosa helps your babies regulate their temperature and protects their skin against water loss.
 It also plays a role in immunity.

 Though twins are usually smaller than singletons, your babies might be reaching nearly a foot long from crown to rump.

 Given the weight gain of the baby, it’s no surprise that you’re feeling additional strain, too.
 Like most expectant mothers at 34 weeks, you’re probably also experiencing symptoms, such as: